salesforce-marketingcloud/FuelSDK-Node/ReadMe.md

 ## Note:

-This module is in the process of beging built out.
+This module is in the process of being built out.
 Target completion date: 2015/08/01

+## Available objects in this version:

+Campaign
+Data Extension
+Data Extension Column
+Data Extension Row

 ## Usage: